Grassfarming

 Raising dairy cows on fresh pasture instead of a standard

-is some evidence that grazing on organic pasture may boost the CLA even
+some evidence that grazing on organic pasture may boost the CLA even further.

-further.
-In a study conducted in Germany, cows on organic pasture had
+In a study conducted in Germany, cows on organic pasture had almost twice as

 (Jahreis, G. et al. (1997).

-increase the omega-3 content of beef.
-In a 1998 study, letting cattle
+the omega-3 content of beef.
+In a 1998 study, letting cattle forage on fresh

-forage on fresh pasture alone resulted in higher levels of omega-3 fatty
+pasture alone resulted in higher levels of omega-3 fatty acids than feeding

 A herd of pigs that had not been exposed to antibiotics

-or in standard indoor units.
-Over a 20-month period, fecal coliforms from
+in standard indoor units.
+Over a 20-month period, fecal coliforms from both

-both groups of pigs were tested for resistance to standard antibiotics.
+groups of pigs were tested for resistance to standard antibiotics.
+Samples

-Samples taken from the pastured pigs were far less likely to be antibiotic
+taken from the pastured pigs were far less likely to be antibiotic resistant.
+"The

 Appl Environ Microbiol 54(6): 1341-4.

-beta-carotene, grassfed beef is much higher in vitamin E. The graph below
+grassfed beef is much higher in vitamin E. The graph below shows vitamin E

-heart disease and cancer.
-This potent antioxidant may also have anti-aging
+disease and cancer.
+This potent antioxidant may also have anti-aging properties.

 ("Dietary supplementation of vitamin